phac-nml/biohansel/docs/source/index.rst

 - Typhimurium

 - Typhi
+    - Typhi scheme adapted from Wong et al paper titled: `"An extended genotyping framework for Salmonella enterica serovar Typhi, the cause of human typhoid" <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5059462/>`_.

 These genotyping schemes have been created, maintained, and/or adapted by Genevieve Labbe et al.

-There is also an included * Mycobacterium tuberculosis* scheme that was modified from the Francesc Coll et al. paper titled:
+There is also an included *Mycobacterium tuberculosis* scheme that was modified from the Francesc Coll et al. paper titled:
 `"A robust SNP barcode for typing Mycobacterium tuberculosis complex strains" <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4166679/>`_ for biohansel use by Daniel Kein.